Veterinary Clinical Reference · EBPT

 • No antidote available or antidote response insufficient

-• Impaired endogenous clearance (AKI, hepatic dysfunction)
+• Impaired endogenous clearance (AKI, hepatic dysfunction) — drug elimination may be diminished and half-life extended

 • Progressive neurological, renal, or cardiovascular deterioration